thruthesky/mirror-database-to-firestore/README.md

     - And if the value of the b is banana, and the value of the c is cherry,
     - then the result will be `{ b: banana, c: cherry, ...and-other-values...}`

+- Run `npm run deploy` to deploy the functions

+## Backfill

+- To backfill, run `npm run backfill` and it will copy all the data from database to the firestore based on the Config settings.